This Puerto Rican Sofrito Goya Recipe is made with cilantro, parsley, onion, pepper, garlic, and tomato.

 Description

-There are many variations of homemade sofrito sauce: you can buy them red or you can buy them green.
-This Puerto Rican Sofrito Goya Recipe is made with cilantro, parsley, onion, pepper, garlic, and tomato.
+There are many variations but this Puerto Rican Sofrito Recipe is made with cilantro, parsley, onion, pepper, garlic, and tomato.

 Ingredients